How long do dental implants take to heal?

 For most patients, it takes about four to six months for the implant to integrate into the jawbone, although this can vary widely from patient to patient.
 This process, called osseointegration, must take place before it can accept a replacement tooth and the implant is strong enough to withstand chewing.

 Talk To Your Dentist

-If you have questions about dental implants, contact your Humble, TX dentist Humble Dentistry.
+If you have questions about dental implants, contact your Humble, TX dentist Dr. Robert Appel.
 We invite you to come in for a consultation so you can learn more about dental implants and whether they are the best tooth replacement option for you.